Service Ministries

 Volunteers Needed Now: We presently are in great need of kitchen helpers who are available on one-to-two day notice to help set up, serve a meal, and clean up.
 Any time available for serving is welcome.

-Contact: Bernadette Hoeller, sunnybernie@gmail.com.
+Contact: John Bonlender, ellenjohn.bonlender@gmail.com

 Knights of Columbus council #4706

 We are a charitable and fraternal group of adult Catholic men who are committed to our parish and the wider community.
-Among our activities are the “Tootsie Roll Drive,” which last year provided $8,000 to children with special needs.
+Among our activities are the “Tootsie Roll Drive,” which one year provided $8,000 to children with special needs.

 Ladies of Charity